Gabor B. Racz: Early life and education

-Racz was born in Hungary to parents with a financially meager background which he attributed in part to his family's resistance to join the Communist party.
+Racz was born in the Kingdom of Hungary to parents with a financially meager background which he attributed in part to his family's resistance to join the Communist party.
 He attended Semmelweis University Medical School, and it was during his second year there that the Hungarian Revolution of 1956 had begun.
 After seeing hundreds of injured people, he volunteered to help at the hospital.
 He said he received a signed directive to drive a truck and deliver sugar to the medical school clinics which he believed motivated the Hungarian Secret Police to seek him out for questioning.
 He also recalled a shooting incident where a bullet missed his head by "a few inches".

 On November 27, 1956, he fled from Budapest to Austria with his future wife Enid, his sister, brother-in-law, and a few others after the Soviets invaded the city.
 He had no prior intention to leave Hungary until he learned from his mother that the Hungarian Secret Police were looking for him.
 Racz said if they found him, "That would have meant the end of my dreams to become a doctor.
 Perhaps I would have ended up in prison.
 Not that I had done anything but many other people ended up in prison following 1956 without committing any crime."
 He arrived in the Austrian town of Eisenstadt where buses were waiting to take refugees to their new homes.
 Racz chose the bus to England, and he along with his family and other members of his group were transported to a military base in the Midlands.

 In 1957, as a former Hungarian medical student, Racz received a scholarship to attend second-year medical school in Liverpool, England.
 In 1962, he graduated from the University of Liverpool School of Medicine with Bachelor of Medicine (M.B.) and Bachelor of Surgery (Ch.B) degrees.
 Ian McWhinney and his wife helped Racz get his start as a doctor by providing him with rent-free lodging so he could finish his education.
 He said their generosity became a lifelong example in that "one must study and pass on knowledge and help the next generation."
 Racz later served as house surgeon and physician at the Royal Southern Hospital in Liverpool.